Chart Color Schemes

 Mermaid Waters's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Private health cover is high at approximately 57% (around 8,225 people), compared to 52.5% in the rest of Queensland.
-The most common conditions are arthritis and mental health issues, affecting 7.2% and 6.4% respectively.
-73.8% of residents report no medical ailments, compared to 67.6% in the rest of Queensland.
-Working-age residents have low chronic condition prevalence.
-The area has 17.9% of residents aged 65 and over (2,590 people), lower than the 20.0% in the rest of Queensland.
-Health outcomes among seniors are strong, aligning with national rankings.
+The most common medical conditions in the area are arthritis and mental health issues, impacting 7.2% and 6.4% of residents, respectively, while 73.8% declared themselves as completely clear of medical ailments compared to 67.6% across Regional Qld.
+Working-age residents are notably healthy with low chronic condition prevalence.
+The area has 17.8% of residents aged 65 and over (2,569 people), which is lower than the 20.4% in Regional Qld.
+Health outcomes among seniors are particularly strong, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health